ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 ## Defining "Type" in Programming

-For example, the integer type allows arithmetic operations like addition or subtraction, while a string type supports operations like concatenation.
+The `int` type allows arithmetic operations like addition or subtraction, while the `str` type supports operations like concatenation.
-The purpose of having types is to give meaning to data and to inform the program (and the programmer) what kinds of behavior are valid for that data.
+Types give meaning to data and inform the program (and the programmer) what kinds of behavior are valid for that data.
-If a piece of data is labeled as an integer type, the language knows it can perform numerical calculations on it; if it's a string type, it knows operations like splitting or joining make sense.
+If a piece of data is labeled as an `int`, the language knows it can perform numerical calculations on it; if it's a `str`, operations like splitting or joining make sense.

 In Python, types are associated with values, not with variables.
 You don't explicitly declare variable types; instead, any variable can reference any object, and that object carries its type with it.

 In Python, an object knows its type.
 You can always check that type at runtime using the built-in `type()` function or `isinstance()` function: